Learn How to Reduce Spousal Support in California

 In temporary support situations, if the payer has learned of a potential income increase, the easiest way to handle it is to informally request the information and, if your spouse refuses, subpoena your spouse's new employer or source of new income.

-In a post judgment situation, a request to complete an income and expense declaration can be served to give the ex-spouse 30 days to complete and serve it.
-Unfortunately, a subpoena is not an option if the divorce is no longer pending and there are no pending post judgment proceedings.
+In a post-judgment situation, a request to complete an income and expense declaration can be served, giving the ex-spouse 30 days to complete and serve it.
+Unfortunately, a subpoena is not an option if the divorce is no longer pending and there are no post-judgment proceedings.

 If your ex-spouse refuses to provide the income and expense declaration, showing the court that a reasonable and good faith attempt was made to acquire the information is important, just in case the income increase information turns out to be incorrect.

-Our attorneys have rarely had trouble to acquire this information.
-In situations where we represented the payer and he or she wishes to reduce his or spousal support, we have more often than not acquired the ex spouse's income information.
+Our attorneys have rarely had trouble acquiring this information.
+In situations where we represented the payer and he or she wishes to reduce his or her spousal support, we have more often than not acquired the ex-spouse's income information.

 Family Code 4323 states: